blazedglimmer/ProductivityTracker/README.md

 14. AUTH updates, google and other options
 15. Push notification service, for reminders, user should be able to set reminders
 16. store the api data in zustand state, and use it from zustand state unless we don't have data in zustand state, whenever post, patch, delete api call happens at that time u can update the zustand state
+17. Notify me - implement this tab, where user can fill his schedule how he wants it to be, and we will keep sending reminder 10 minutes before each plan/event he has schedules thru PWA/service workers